codingdudecom/freeitsolutions/content/web-development/code-syntax-checker-formatters.md

 5. [JS Hint](http://jshint.com/) - JavaScript Syntax Checker
 6. [SQL Formatter](https://sqlformat.org/) - Format SQL statements

+I user most of these tools almost on a daily basis for my job as a programmer.
+Also, I find then extremely useful especially when I write my [coding tutorial](http://www.coding-dude.com/).

 Now that you have this list, don't forget to bookmark this page.
 You can come back to it anytime you need a list with the best formatters and validators online.
 Let's take a quick look at the code formatters and validators and see what they do.